activeadmin/activeadmin/CONTRIBUTING.md

 ### Where do I go from here?

-If you've noticed a bug or have a question that doesn't belong on the [mailing list] or [Stack Overflow], [search the issue tracker] to see if someone else in the community has already created a ticket.
+If you've noticed a bug or have a question that doesn't belong on [Stack Overflow], [search the issue tracker] to see if someone else in the community has already created a ticket.
 If not, go ahead and [make one][new issue]!

 ### Fork & create a branch